mongodb/mongo/src/mongo/db/s/README.md

 is given its own `stmtId` and is individually retryable.
 The `lsid`, `txnNumber`, and `stmtId` constitute a unique identifier for a retryable write operation.

 This unique identifier enables a primary mongod to track and record its progress for a retryable write command using the `config.transactions` collection and augmented oplog entries.
 The oplog entry for a retryable write operation is written with a number of additional fields including `lsid`, `txnNumber`, `stmtId` and `prevOpTime`, where `prevOpTime` is the opTime of the write that precedes it.
-This results in a chain of write history that can be used to reconstruct the result of writes that have already executed.
+In certain cases, such as time-series inserts, a single oplog entry may encode multiple client writes, and thus may contain an array value for `stmtId` rather than the more typical single value.
+All of this results in a chain of write history that can be used to reconstruct the result of writes that have already executed.
 After generating the oplog entry for a retryable write operation, a primary mongod performs an upsert into `config.transactions` to write a document containing the `lsid` (`_id`), `txnNumber`, `stmtId` and `lastWriteOpTime`, where `lastWriteOpTime` is the opTime of the newly generated oplog entry.
-The `config.transactions` collection is indexed by `_id` so this document is replaced every time there is a new retryable write command
-(or transaction) on the session.
+The `config.transactions` collection is indexed by `_id` so this document is replaced every time there is a new retryable write command (or transaction) on the session.

 The opTimes for all committed statements for the latest retryable write command is cached in an [in-memory table](https://github.com/mongodb/mongo/blob/r4.3.4/src/mongo/db/transaction_participant.h#L928) that gets [updated](https://github.com/mongodb/mongo/blob/r4.3.4/src/mongo/db/transaction_participant.cpp#L2125-L2127) after each write oplog entry is generated, and gets cleared every time a new retryable write command starts.
 Prior to executing